This weeks Senior Sunday post focus’ on Old Dog Haven in Lake Stevens, WA.

 All too many dogs of advanced years find themselves terrified and confused at shelters, where their chances of adoption are almost zero.
 Others are desperate for a new home because of an owner’s death, a move, owners working much longer hours, trouble with small children in the home, or bad financial circumstances.
 Many of these dogs are in poor physical condition as well, making them even less appealing to others.
 Helping them is sometimes challenging, is often expensive, but is very very rewarding.
 Our goal is that their last years are happy and that they die safe and at peace, knowing they are loved.
 Wouldn’t we all wish this for our own pets and for ourselves?

-Seniors have a lot to offer, we just need to be willing to watch, listen, and learn… (Divinity’s Dad, 2012)
+Seniors have a lot to teach, we just need to be willing to watch, listen, and learn… (Divinity’s Dad, 2012)

 Old Dog Haven Dogs – Available for Adoption